 A large element of the Curriculum is clearly made up of the classroom teaching element.
 This may be further broken down into fibres that lead to successful outcomes for students as follows

-- Contextualised curriculum and teaching and learning experiences and learning in school linked with learning at home and in the community -The curriculum is often delivered in a contextualised manner.
-In addition learning for example in Geography looks at local issues, and the Youth Award work aims to contribute to the local and wider local area.
+- Contextualised curriculum and teaching and learning experiences and learning in school linked with learning at home and in the community -the curriculum is often delivered in a contextualised manner, for example, learning in Geography looks at local issues.

 - Creating curriculum experiences that involve learners actively in identifying and building on their existing knowledge, understandings and skills – this is a common approach employed in lessons

-- Structured group work for interdependence by teaching effective group talk skills and planning tasks that use and reinforce such skills – sometimes used and an area potentially for greater development
+- Structured group work for interdependence by teaching effective group talk skills and planning tasks that use and reinforce such skills – an area potentially for greater development

-- Developing a less compartmentalised approach to the curriculum to promote development of concepts that are used across the curriculum – There are examples where departments work together to approach learning in the same manner, for example maths and science, PE and Science, Geography and History.
+- Developing a less compartmentalised approach to the curriculum to promote development of concepts that are used across the curriculum – for example where departments work together to approach learning in the same manner: PE and Science do this, as do Geography and History.
 The development of the Faculty structure further promotes this work.
-Further work will be necessary in the future.
 Analysis of the assessment objectives at Key Stage 4 in the different subjects shows that there are clear links between the subjects and this may be an area for further future development.

 Whilst we recognise that all subject areas hit all of these criteria over the course of teaching, from the subject assessment objectives it can be seen that the subjects directly target certain criteria as below:

-In addition, Citizenship and the Youth Award contribute to the ‘Analysis and Evaluation’ and ‘Present personal and meaningful response’ elements.
+In addition, Citizenship contributes to the ‘Analysis and Evaluation’ and ‘Present personal and meaningful response’ elements.

-The golden threads of the Malton School relate to nurturing the development of the whole individual, our whole approach is geared towards maximising the potential of every student in our care.
+The golden threads of the Malton School curriculum relate to nurturing the development of the whole individual.
+Our whole approach is geared towards maximising the potential of every student in our care.
 These threads are woven from fibres that work to produce a strong and unique curriculum as summarised below.